It is important to find the best mouth guard for TMJ and your unique situation as soon as possible to avoid further damage to your teeth.

 - Sedatives: If nighttime teeth clenching is aggravating your pain, your doctor might prescribe a sedative.

-You can also try these TMJ Exercises and Home Remedies
+TMJ Exercises and Home Remedies

 There are also series of TMJ exercises and stretches and massage that you can perform to eliminate the pain almost immediately.

 TMJ exercises are a great way to deal with Temporomandibular Joint Syndrome at home, In the lists and video you will find exercises that you can try in the convenience of your own home to find relief your TMJ symptoms.
-Through a

 Through a combination of these tips and exercises, it is possible to completely reverse the symptoms of TMJ, and if take this seriously and make it a habit you can ensure that your signs and symptoms don’t relapse.